Sid-352/Tweet-Scraper/README.md

-# Dark-Souls-Tweet-scraper
+# Tweet-Scraper
 ![JavaScript](https://img.shields.io/badge/JavaScript-ES6+-yellow.svg)

 ## Overview
-Dark-Souls-Tweet-scraper is a Node.js application designed to scrape the latest tweet from the `@DarkSoulsgame` Twitter handle and send it to a specified Discord webhook as an embed message.
+Tweet-Scraper is a Node.js application designed to scrape the latest tweet from the `@DarkSoulsgame` Twitter handle and send it to a specified Discord webhook as an embed message.

 ## Features
 - Scrapes the latest tweet from the `@DarkSoulsgame` Twitter handle.
 - Sends the tweet to a configured Discord webhook.
-- Automatically attaches images and profile pictures to the Discord embed.
+- Automatically attaches images and profile pictures to the Discord embed alongside addtional information in the Footer.

 ## Installation
 1. Clone the repository: